GiaPhuong2004/Quantitative_Risk_Management_2/README.md

-Credit Default Modeling
+# 📊 Credit Default Modeling
-Author: GiaPhuong
+**Author:** GiaPhuong
-Date: April 27, 2025
+**Date:** April 27, 2025

+---

-📌 Overview
+## 📌 Overview

-This project builds and compares multiple credit default prediction models to support the development of a credit scoring system.
+This project builds and compares multiple **credit default prediction models** to support the development of a **credit scoring system**.
 The objective is to identify individuals likely to default on their loans using statistical and machine learning methods.

-📂 Files
-credit_default_modeling.Rmd — R Markdown source file with full code and explanation.

-credit_default_modeling.html — Rendered HTML output (viewable in browser).

-🗃️ Dataset
-Source: UCI Machine Learning Repository – Default of Credit Card Clients Dataset

-Size: 30,000 records, 24 attributes

-Description: Data on credit card clients in Taiwan, including demographic features, payment history, bill amounts, and default status.

-🧠 Techniques Used
-Data Cleaning & Preprocessing

-Exploratory Data Analysis (EDA)

-Logistic Regression

-Decision Tree

-Random Forest

-Model Evaluation: Accuracy, AUC, Confusion Matrix

-📈 Tools & Libraries
-R with:

-tidyverse

-caret

-randomForest

-rpart

-pROC

-and more

-🔍 Goals
-Compare model performance.

-Recommend the best model for deployment in a credit scoring system.

-Demonstrate skills in quantitative risk modeling anddata-driven decision making.

-💡 Skills Demonstrated
-Quantitative Risk Management

-Credit Risk Modeling

-Machine Learning in R

-Analytical Thinking

-Data Communication
+---

+## 📂 Files

+- `credit_default_modeling.Rmd` — R Markdown source file with full code and documentation
+- `credit_default_modeling.html` — Rendered HTML report (viewable in browser)
+- `UCI_Credit_Card.csv` — Filtered dataset used for modeling (10,000 records)

+---

+## 🗃️ Dataset

+- **Source**: Kaggle – *Default of Credit Card Clients*
+- **Original Size**: 30,000 credit card client records from a financial institution in Taiwan
+- **Time Period**: April to September 2005
+- **Sample Used**: `UCI_Credit_Card.csv` — randomly selected 10,000 observations for efficient processing and analysis
+- **Data Contents**:
+  - Customer ID
+  - Demographics
+  - Credit limit
+  - Monthly bill balances
+  - Monthly payment amounts
+  - Repayment history (over 6 months)
+  - Default status in the following month

+> Each observation is treated independently.
+Although the dataset contains monthly variables over a 6-month period, it does not constitute a continuous time series per customer.
+Therefore, time series modeling was not applied.
+>
+> The models were trained and evaluated using a training-test split to ensure objectivity in performance assessment.
+While the results have not been validated on Vietnamese credit data, this research provides a foundation for future model development and adaptation once local datasets become available.

+---

+## 🧠 Techniques Used

+- Data Cleaning & Preprocessing
+- Exploratory Data Analysis (EDA)
+- Logistic Regression
+- Decision Tree
+- Random Forest
+- Model Evaluation:
+  - Accuracy
+  - AUC (ROC Curve)
+  - Confusion Matrix

+---

+## 📈 Tools & Libraries

+- **R** programming language
+- Key R packages:
+  - `tidyverse`
+  - `caret`
+  - `rpart`
+  - `randomForest`
+  - `pROC`
+  - `ggplot2`

+---

+## 🔍 Project Goals

+- Compare the performance of various classification models
+- Recommend the best model for deployment in a real-world credit scoring system
+- Demonstrate skills in **quantitative risk modeling** and **data-driven decision making**

+---

+## 💡 Skills Demonstrated

+- Quantitative Risk Management
+- Credit Risk Modeling
+- Supervised Learning (Classification)
+- Model Evaluation & Interpretation
+- Communication of Technical Results
+- R Markdown for Reproducible Analysis

+---